 Krista Campbell, Arkansas

-Krista is a lover of vintage props, golden fields, backlight and momarazzi- extraordinaire to a sassy 4-year old who dons pink tutus and cowgirl boots.
-She is an on-location, portrait photographer serving Northwest Arkansas.
-She is also a vendor on ClickinMoms and teaches online, post-processing workshops called Digital Darkroom Secrets.
+Krista is a lover of buttery backlight, golden fields, and capturing authentic emotion in her photography.
+She is a wife, mother of a spunky 7-year-old daughter, and an on-location, portrait photographer serving Northwest Arkansas.
+Krista is also a vendor on ClickinMoms and teaches online, post-processing workshops called Digital Darkroom Secrets.